 pip install wheel

-Go to the CMake website and download the latest version of CMake for your system.
-2.
+- Go to the CMake website and download the latest version compatible with your system.

 from setuptools import setup, find_packages